11 Unique Maple Syrup Farms Across Canada

 Here’s the real reason maple syrup bottles have those tiny handles.

 Black River Maple Products, Nova Scotia

-Many people describe making maple syrup as a labour of love but artist and activist Neal Livingston looks upon it with a meditative eye.
-“I started the syrup operation when I was 29 and I’m now almost 67,” says Livingston.
+Many people describe making maple syrup as a labour of love, but artist and activist Neal Livingston looks upon it with a meditative eye.
+“I started the syrup operation when I was 29 and I’m now in my sixties,” says Livingston.
 “I like that I can get into the forest tapping trees and [repairing the] maple lines.”
 The first landowner on Cape Breton to have his woodlot eco-certified, Livingston is inspired by the community’s support of his single-forest syrup.
 “What motivates me, considering [how] climate change has affected us…is that people really love the syrup we make,” he says.

 Cabane à Tuque, Quebec